-Name Gautam D. Shah Bela G. Shah Designation Managing Director Executive Director Father's /spouse name Dhansukhlal G. Shah Gautam D. Shah Nationality Australian Australian Date of Birth 24/08/1964 25/03/1965 Qualifications BE Civil Bachelor degree in science with Mathematics Experience over 31 years' experience over 18 years' experience
+Name Gautam D. Shah Bela G. Shah Designation Managing Director Whole-time Director & CFO Father's/spouse name Dhansukhlal G. Shah Gautam D. Shah Nationality Australian Australian Date of Birth 24/08/1964 25/03/1965 Qualifications Civil engineer Bachelor degree in science with Mathematics Experience Over 32 years' experience Over 19 years' experience

-2. Past remuneration:
+2. Pastremuneration:

-Managerial remuneration (Includes Salary, Commission and Provision for leave encashment and gratuity) paid to Managing Director Rs.
-180.33 lakh and Executive Director Rs.
-180.63 lakh for the financial year 2018-19.
+Managerial remuneration (Includes Salary and Provision for leave encashment and gratuity) paid to Managing Director Rs.
+134.33 lakh and Whole-time Director and Chief Financial Officer Rs.
+139.75 lakh for the financial year 2019-20.

 - 3. Recognition or awards: None - 4.
-Job profile and suitability: The Managing Director is responsible for the management of day to day affairs of the Company subject to superintendence, control and direction of the Board of Directors of the Company.

-The Executive Director is responsible for strategic planning for expansion/diversification of Company's business, general and commercial administration and such other duties as entrusted to her by the Managing Director from time to time subject to superintendence, control and direction of the Board of Directors of the Company.

-- 5. Remuneration proposed: Details of remuneration proposed for approval of the Shareholders at this 24th Annual General Meeting of the Company are as provided in the respective explanatory statements. - 6.
+Job profile and suitability: The Managing Director is responsible for the management of day to day affairs of the Company subject to superintendence, control and direction of the Board of Directors of the Company. - The Whole-time Director and Chief Financial Officer is responsible for strategic planning for expansion/diversification of Company's business, general, financial and commercial administration and such other duties as entrusted to her by the Managing Director from time to time subject to superintendence, control and direction of the Board of Directors of the Company. - 5.
+Remuneration proposed: Details of remuneration proposed for approval of the Shareholders at this 25th Annual General Meeting of the Company are as provided in the respective explanatory statements. - 6.
 Comparative remuneration profile with respect to industry, size of the Company, profile of the position and person: Compared to the industry average and the size of the Company, the remuneration proposed to be paid is reasonable. - 7.
-Pecuniary relationship directly or indirectly with the Company, or relationship with managerial personnel, if any: In addition to the remuneration and perquisites paid to them as Managing Director and Executive Director, they are both promoters and also relatives.
+Pecuniary relationship directly or indirectly with the Company, or relationship with managerial personnel, if any: In addition to the remuneration and perquisites paid to them as Managing Director and Whole-time Director and Chief financial Officer, they are both promoters and also relatives.